freezer333/ramapo/source/courses/cmps364/index.md

 This course provides in-depth treatment of relational database design, the Structured Query Language (SQL), along with non-traditional databases such as key and document stores.
 The first portion of the semester is dedicated to relational schema design, emphasizing normalization, ER and UML modeling, and aspects of the SQL DDL for creating constraints and relationships between data models.

 The second segment of the semester is focused on SQL and query design.
-We will use the H2 database through the Java programming language, utilizing JDBC.
+We will use the SQLite database through the JavaScript programming language running in Node.js.

 The third portion of the class is dedicated to a variety of different technologies related to data representation, storage, and retieval.
 This includes XML/XSLT, JSON and MongoDB, and the Redis key-store database.